Facebook Pixel Car Photography: 18 Tips for Breathtaking Images (+ Examples)

 6. Be on the lookout for reflections

-If you’re after professional car photos, you must carefully control what reflects in the car.
+If you’re after professional car photos, you must carefully control what is reflected in the car.
 One of the most important things you want to show in your car pictures is the design lines, yet reflections can spoil these lines very quickly.
 So before you capture a single photo, have a look around you, then look closely at the car and see what reflects off its surface.

 You see, a car (especially a new, shiny one) is like a mirror.
 So if you shoot with buildings or trees in front of the car, they’ll reflect off its surface and appear in your photos.
 Instead, aim to have an open space behind you, like a field or an ocean.
 If you’re stuck in a location with busy surroundings, you can always try to change your perspective; by getting down low, you may be able to get rid of the distractions and instead come away with a sky reflection in the car (which looks way better; see the image at the end of this section).